-The drugs which are usually used for IV sedation are not painkillers (although some pain-killing drugs are occasionally added, see below for more info), but anti-anxiety drugs.
-While they relax you and make you forget what happens, you will still need to be numbed.
+The drugs which are usually used for IV sedation are not painkillers, but anti-anxiety drugs.
+While they relax you and make you forget what happens, you will still need local anaesthetic.

 ❓ “But how does the dentist know whether I’m numb?”

-❗ “You check the local anesthetic has worked by asking the patient.
+❗ “You check the local anaesthetic has worked by asking the patient.
 Just coz they’re sedated doesn’t mean they can’t answer you… in fact they better be able to answer or they ain’t sedated, they’re anaesthetised!
 If they’re not numb enough they’ll soon tell you.
-But they won’t remember telling you of course because of the amnesia effect…” (answer courtesy of Gordon Laurie, BDS – yet again!)
+But they won’t remember telling you of course because of the amnesia effect…” (answer courtesy of Gordon Laurie, BDS)

 How is IV sedation given?

-Throughout the procedure, your pulse and oxygen levels are measured using a “pulse oximeter”.
+Throughout the procedure, your pulse and oxygen levels are measured using a pulse oximeter.
 This gadget clips onto a finger or an earlobe and measures pulse and oxygen saturation.
-It gives a useful early warning sign if you’re getting too low on oxygen, although if your dentist and the nurses are paying attention they should see it way before the machine does :grin:.
-Blood pressure before and after the procedure should be checked with a blood pressure measuring machine (a tongue-twister called “sphygmomanometer”, which for obvious reasons is referred to as “sphyg”).
+It gives a useful early warning sign if you’re getting too low on oxygen, although if your dentist and the nurses are paying attention they should see it way before the machine does!
+Blood pressure before and after the procedure should be checked with a blood pressure measuring machine (a tongue-twister called sphygmomanometer, which for obvious reasons is referred to as sphyg).